IntentArchitect/Docs/articles/getting-started/tutorials/hello-world/hello-world-tutorial.md

 ![The generated solution](images/vs-solution.png)

-> [!NOTE]
+> [!TIP]
-> If you are curious about the architecture of this solution, check out this webinar, [Intent Architect Webinar on Clean Architecture in .NET 7](https://www.youtube.com/watch?v=AFcOyF_TWAg).
+> If you are curious about the architecture of this solution, check out our [Intent Architect Webinar on Clean Architecture in .NET 7](https://www.youtube.com/watch?v=AFcOyF_TWAg).

 ## Run the application

 Run the application in your IDE and you should be presented with a Swagger based UI which you can use to interact with the application.

-In the UI you can see the 5 service operations you modeled earlier, and are now able to invoke them
+In the UI you can see the 5 service operations you modeled earlier and you are now able to invoke them

 ![Swagger of Service](images/swagger-ui.png)